matt-butler-web-dev/snappy-shopper-test/README.md

 I have created a console command as requested to do this.
 The command is:

 php artisan app:import-uk-postcode-data

+My current laptop is a Windows machine, so it can have issues with the location of the file missing slashes when running the MySQL LOAD DATA LOCAL INFILE, if this the case for you, you can use addslashes() method around the storage_path() in ImportUkPostcodeData.php line 77.
+I have removed this from the repo as Linux should process correctly.

 ## A controller action to add a new store/shop to the database